-The Federal Graduation Status component measures the four-year federal graduation rate of the prior year graduating Class for high schools and K-12s.
+The Federal Graduation Status component measures the four-year federal graduation rate of the prior year graduating Class of 2022 from the prior year for high schools and K-12s.
 Texas uses the National Center for Education Statistics (NCES) dropout definition and the federal calculation for graduation rate.